What does Karma mean?

 I read somewhere that suffering is not a punishment; instead, it is created by our own actions or karma and serves as a learning lesson.

 The principle of karma suggests that an individual’s actions influence not only their current life but also their future incarnations.
 This interconnectedness between karma and reincarnation is a fundamental aspect of many spiritual traditions, particularly Hinduism and Buddhism.
 The karmic cycle is seen as a continuous process where one’s past actions directly shape their future experiences.
+Some individuals attribute their present misfortunes to actions from a past life,

 In Buddhism, the actions performed in one’s current life directly affect the quality of future lives.
 This emphasizes the importance of both positive and negative deeds, as they carry significant consequences for future reincarnations.
 The belief is that good deeds result in good karma, which may lead to rebirth in a higher form of life, while bad deeds can result in reincarnation in a lower form.